meteor/meteor/content/accounts.md

 <h4 id="current-user-server">On the server: this.userId</h4>

 On the server, each connection has a different logged in user, so there is no global logged-in user state by definition.
 Since Meteor tracks the environment for each Method call, you can still use the `Meteor.userId()` global, which returns a different value depending on which Method you call it from, but you can run into edge cases when dealing with asynchronous code.
-Also, `Meteor.userId()` won't work inside publications.

 We suggest using the `this.userId` property on the context of Methods and publications instead, and passing that around through function arguments to wherever you need it.